-That’s the kind of money we strive for but that’s the kind of money we won’t make.
+That’s the kind of money we strive for, but that’s the kind we won’t make.

-Those that make that kind are the owners and the 1% that got in early but not those at the bottom of the barrel.
+Those who make that kind are the owners and the 1% that got in early but not those at the bottom of the barrel.

-Those at the bottom feed those at the top but continue to try to get out when there’s really no way to do it.
+Those at the bottom feed those at the top but continue trying to get out when there’s no way.

 So what do you do?